-While Western Australia's nature-based outdoor activity sector is an important part of the Western Australian economy, this report shows that more work is needed to better understand the sector and realise its growth potential.
+While ACT's nature-based outdoor activity sector is an important part of the ACT economy, this report shows that more work is needed to better understand the sector and realise its growth potential.

-Further work is needed to narrow and strengthen the estimates in this report and to develop a consensual approach for evaluating the contribution of Western Australia's nature-based outdoor activity sector in future.
+Further work is needed to narrow and strengthen the estimates in this report and to develop a consensus approach for evaluating the contribution of ACT's nature-based outdoor activity sector in future.
 In particular, future work needs to:

 - Close data and knowledge gaps: Several key knowledge gaps have been identified in this work.
-The largest is in relation to participation and the economic contribution of walking, running, cycling and swimming nature-based outdoor activities in Western Australia.
-These activities account for the bulk of nature-based outdoor activity in Western Australia, but their informal nature means that participation numbers are hard to track, other than in parks from user surveys.
+The largest is in relation to participation and the economic contribution of walking, running, cycling and swimming nature-based outdoor activities in the ACT.
+These activities account for the bulk of nature-based outdoor activity in the ACT, but their informal nature means that participation numbers are hard to track, other than in parks from user surveys.
 There is limited data from surveys of users of parks but little on their activities.
-A dedicated survey looking at nature-based outdoor cycling, walking, running and swimming in Western Australia would increase confidence in the estimates in this report. - Develop a national standard approach to estimating the economic and welfare contribution of naturebased outdoor activity sectors: Our work found that nature-based outdoor activity sub-sectors that are evaluating their economic contribution in Western Australia are often using different approaches.
+A dedicated survey looking at nature-based outdoor cycling, walking, running and swimming in the ACT would increase confidence in the estimates in this report. - the economic and welfare contribution of nature-based outdoor activity sectors: Our work found that nature-based outdoor activity subsectors that are evaluating their economic contribution in the ACT are often using different approaches.
 Work we have completed in other states shows that different approaches are being used in those jurisdictions.
 These approaches are not always consistent and transparent.
-We think that the Australian nature-based outdoor activity sector would benefit from using a uniform
+We think that the Australian nature-based outdoor activity sector would benefit from using a uniform approach to estimate the economic and welfare contributions of the various subsectors.

-- approach to estimate the economic and welfare contributions of the various sub-sectors. - Develop national industry-standard economic and welfare performance measures: Similarly, the Australian nature-based outdoor activity sector would benefit from having a uniform set of economic and welfare contribution measures for evaluating industry performance over time. - Secure funding for further research and sector development: Measured in terms of its economic and welfare contributions, the potentially significant size of the nature-based outdoor activity sector in Western Australia means it warrants further attention.
-This report starts to build an evidence-based case for additional funding for research into how the sector can be developed to make an even greater contribution to Western Australia's economy and its communities in the future. - Identify and develop opportunities to equip the nature-based outdoor activity workforce with the skills to meet current and future demand: A skilled workforce is essential to meet the current demand for nature-based outdoor activity and underpin future market growth and increased economic benefit.
-This is particularly relevant in regional areas of Western Australia, which often have access to suitable environments for nature-based outdoor activities.
+- Develop national industry-standard economic and welfare performance measures: Similarly, the Australian nature-based outdoor activity sector would benefit from having a uniform set of economic and welfare contribution measures for evaluating industry performance over time. - Secure funding for further research and sector development: Measured in terms of its economic and welfare contributions, the potentially significant size of the nature-based outdoor activity sector in the ACT means it warrants further attention.
+This report starts to build an evidence-based case for additional funding for research into how the sector can be developed to make an even greater contribution to the ACT's economy and its communities in the future. - Identify and develop opportunities to equip the nature-based outdoor activity workforce with the skills to meet current and future demand: A skilled workforce is essential to meet the current demand for nature-based outdoor activity and underpin future market growth and increased economic benefit.
+This is particularly relevant in regional areas of the ACT, which often have access to suitable environments for naturebased outdoor activities.